jshafto/boba-with-buddies/documentation/feature-list.md

 ### Goals
 #### Acceptance criteria
-- [ ] Visitors can view the `/cities` route to browse available events across the different cities
+- [ ] Visitors can view the `/boba-times` route to browse available events across the different cities
 - [ ] List of cities (as links or buttons) is present in a horizontal bar on the page
-- [ ] clicking a link to a city, displays a table of future events from that city below the list of cities (GET `/cities/:id`)
+- [ ] clicking a link to a city, displays a table of future events from that city below the list of cities
 - [ ] The table that appears will include the event name and event time
-- [ ] For each event, a button that takes you to the event details page for that event (GET `/events/:id`)
+- [ ] For each event, a button that takes you to the event details page for that event

 #### Stretch goals
 - [ ] Include a description of each city